nathan-kennedy/new-mac-setup/README.md

 - **Xcode Command Line Tools**: Essential tools for macOS development, including compilers and command-line utilities.
 - **Homebrew**: The "missing package manager" for macOS, used to install and manage software.
-- **Zsh**: Z shell, a Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting.
 - **Cask**: Extension for Homebrew for installing macOS native applications.
-- **Raycast**: A productivity tool allowing you to control your tools with a few keystrokes.
 - **mas**: Mac App Store command-line interface that simplifies the installation of App Store applications.

 ## Terminals and Shells

 - **iTerm2**: A replacement for Terminal and the successor to iTerm that brings powerful features for command-line users.
-- **neovim**: A hyperextensible Vim-based text editor.
+- **Zsh**: Z shell, a Unix shell that can be used as an interactive login shell and as a command interpreter for shell scripting.

 ## Text Editors and IDEs

 - **Visual Studio Code**: A lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
+- **neovim**: A hyperextensible Vim-based text editor.

 ## Command-Line Utilities